quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 IP and/or port information.

 ## connection_closed {#connectivity-connectionclosed}
-Importance: Base

 The `connection_closed` event is used for logging when a connection was closed, typically when an error or timeout occurred.
+It has Base importance level; see
+{{Section 9.2 of QLOG-MAIN}}.

 Note that this event has overlap with the `connection_state_updated` event, as well as the CONNECTION_CLOSE frame.
 However, in practice, when analyzing large deployments, it can be useful to have a single event representing a `connection_closed` event, which also includes an additional reason field to provide more information.
 Furthermore, it is useful to log closures due to timeouts, which are difficult to reflect using the other options.

 In QUIC there are two main connection-closing error categories: connection and application errors.
 They have well-defined error codes and semantics.
 Next to